 The "Private Label" ValidationWe refer to validations based directly on the OpenSSL FIPS Object Module as "private label" validations.
 These are also sometimes referred to as "cookie cutter" validations.
 The usual reason for such separate validations is the need for small modifications which forces a complete new validation, but some vendors, for marketing or risk management reasons, have obtained private label validations for binaries produced from unmodified (or only cosmetically modified) source code.

 The OSF would really prefer to work on open source based validations of benefit to the OpenSSL user community at large, but financial support for that objective is intermittent at best.
 On the other hand many vendors are interested in private label validations and the OSF will assist in such efforts on a paid basis.
-We've done enough of these to be very cost competitive, and for uncomplicated validations we will work on a fixed price basis.
-A routine private label validation on a single commodity platform can cost as little as US$35,000.
-Contact the OSF for more information.
+We've done enough of these to be very cost competitive, and for uncomplicated validations we typically work on a fixed price basis.

 Current ValidationsThe most recent open source based validation is the OpenSSL FIPS Object Module v2.0, FIPS 140-2 certificate #1747.
 You will need the Security Policy and source at a minimum.
 Note that for this validation a new "secure installation" requirement has been imposed.
 And did we mention the User Guide?

-Important Note: Due to changes in the FIPS 140-2 validation requirements the current v1.2 Module is no longer be a suitable model for private label validations in its current form past the year 2010.
-See the NIST Notices, discussion paper and SP 800-131.
+Important Note: Due to changes in the FIPS 140-2 validation requirements the current v2.0 Module is no longer a suitable model for private label validations in its current form past the year 2014.

 No new validations are currently planned.
 The I.G.
 9.5 issue has effectively precluded consideration of new validations for much of 2013, but with the July 25 2013 update of the Implementation Guidance (I.G.) document such validations appear to be feasible again.
 We will be happy to discuss our current understanding of the risks with interested sponsors.